Online Learning

 photograph of 19th century shoemakers

 Shoemakers: Date and location unknown.
-From the Black Creek Pioneer Village Collection.
+From the The Village at Black Creek Collection.

 The shoemaker pictured above on the far left is James Beatty.
-Many of the tools he used to make and repair shoes are currently on display in the Boot & Shoe Shop at Black Creek Pioneer Village.
+Many of the tools he used to make and repair shoes are currently on display in the Boot & Shoe Shop at The Village at Black Creek.

 Canada is home to many people.
 The Huron/Wendat, Haudenosaunee & Mississauga peoples have lived in and around the Toronto area for hundreds of years before the arrival of European immigrants.